mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/Statements.md

 # Statements

-Learn how SQL's core statements (select, insert, update, delete) are modeled in this library.
+Learn how SQL's core statements (SELECT, INSERT, UPDATE, DELETE) are modeled in this library.

 ## Overview